-Java Methods: Welcome to another new post of core java tutorial series.
-In this article, we are going to learn about Java methods in detail.
-Like how we can define the java method & how we can use java method in your java program with the help of real-time examples.
+Method In Java: Welcome to another new core Java tutorial series post.
+In this article, we will learn about Java methods in detail, like how we can define the Java method & how we can use the Java method in your Java program with the help of real-time examples.

-There are mainly two types of methods available in Java.
-These methods categorized according to some attributes like, Is the method is defined by a user or the method is available in the standard library.
+There are mainly two types of methods available in Java Based on the Creation or availability.
+These methods are categorized according to some attributes.
+Does a user define the method, or is the method available in the standard library?

 Based on that, methods divided into two types, that is: